 Where to stay in Milos?

-I think as long as you’re on Milos it is hard to go wrong, but I would recommend staying in Pollonia when you stay on Milos.
+It’s hard to go wrong, but I would recommend staying in Pollonia when you’re in Milos.
 It is right on the water with a lovely swimming beach, restaurants lining the harbour and a lovely peaceful atmosphere.
 When we stayed in Pollonia, we stayed at an apartment at Villa MaryElen, which I highly recommend!

 Getting around Milos